Key Tactics Every Ecommerce Brand Should Consider to Engage Shoppers

 The number of mobile shoppers is on the rise.
 Unfortunately, so are mobile shopping cart abandonment rates.
 Unresponsive store designs cause additional challenges to the mobile navigation experience.
 And annoyances on desktop sites like pop-up windows are intensified on smaller screens.
 So, make your online store as simple as possible for mobile users to reduce cart abandonment.

 And, though it’s not a top reason that customers abandoned their carts, long delivery times still accounts for 16% of customer drop-off.
-In a world of fast delivery by Amazon, Target, and Walmart, you can’t be at a snail mail’s pace.
+In a world of typically fast delivery by Amazon, Target, and Walmart, you can’t be left behind.
 Consider offering multiple express delivery options.
 If the customer wants it fast enough, they’ll pay the extra fees and achieve the instant gratification they crave.

 Make the checkout process as easy as possible by offering multiple payment methods.
 Even though only 6% of customers said limited paying options was the top reason for abandonment, it’s still something that causes them to leave.
 Go beyond just credit cards with alternatives to checkout with payments services like PayPal or Apple Pay.